 Tax Treatment of the Coronavirus Job Retention Grant

-Payments received by a business under the scheme are made to offset these deductible revenue costs.
-They must therefore be included as income in the business’s calculation of its taxable profits for Income Tax and Corporation Tax purposes, in accordance with normal principles.
+Payments you’ve received under the scheme are to offset the deductible revenue costs of your employees.
+You must include them as income when you calculate your taxable profits for Income Tax and Corporation Tax purposes.

 Businesses can deduct employment costs as normal when calculating taxable profits for Income Tax and Corporation Tax purposes.

 Individuals with employees that are not employed as part of a business (such as nannies or other domestic staff) are not taxable on grants received under the scheme.
-Domestic staff are subject to Income Tax and NICs on their wages as normal.
+Domestic staff are subject to Income Tax and National Insurance contributions on their wages as normal.